-(1) Expenditures reported on this schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the costs principals contained in the OMB Circular A-87, Cost Principals for State, Local, and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Expenditures reported on this schedule are reported on the accrual basis of accounting.
+Such expenditures are recognized following the costs principals contained in the OMB Circular A-87, Cost Principals for State, Local and Indian Tribal Governments, wherein certain types of expenditure are not allowable or are limited to reimbursement.